Static Memory Management

 }

-Ignoring the arguments to COPY, this translation ensures that each variable occurs linearly (i.e. exactly once).
+Ignoring the arguments to COPY, this translation ensures that each variable occurs linearly (i.e., exactly once).
 This forms the basis of memory management in Neut.

 Avoiding Unintentional Copies